If your student will be late or absent, please call the attendance line at 720-561-4102, or submit the online form, before 8:25 AM on the given day.

-Parents who know in advance that their child will be absent are asked to call the attendance line or submit the online form prior to the date(s) of the absence.
 Students will be expected to make up work missed during periods of absence.
 Allowances will be made to adjust assignments and deadlines when students are ill.
 Good attendance is also important for our school funding.

 Parents may pick up their child during the school day, but they must report to the school office to sign the child out of school.
 Someone other than their parent may take students out of school only if that person is listed on the student’s emergency contact form.
 Proof of identification may be requested.
 Please alert school administrators of court issued restraining orders, changes in custody or guardianship, etc. and provide a copy of official documentation so that we may be in compliance with these requests.

-Staying After School / Alternative Plans After School
+Staying After School/Alternative Plans After School

 When a child is to stay after school, prior arrangements for transportation and supervision must be made between student, parent and teacher.
 If a student would like to go home with a friend by bus, he/she must have written permission in advance from the parents involved and have the note signed by an office staff member.
 Students may not make these arrangements during the school day, nor will they be permitted to phone home for such purposes.
 These arrangements should be made at least a day in advance.